We look forward to providing you with coordinated, compassionate care.

 Women with breast cancer who choose breast conservation rather than a mastectomy may benefit from Breast Brachytherapy.
 After the removal of the tumor in a process called a lumpectomy, radiation may be administered using traditional EBRT which typically takes 5 to 6 weeks of treatment.
 Sometimes it is possible to reduce this treatment time down to as little as 2 to 3 days by using breast brachytherapy.
 Because of its short duration, women who do not wish to undergo 6 to 8 weeks of EBRT in breast conservation treatment find this an attractive option.

 SRS or Stereotactic Radiosurgery is delivered on an outpatient basis and delivers a high dose of radiation to a highly defined target.
-It is a non-invasive procedure used for treatment of brain tumors, arteriovenous malformation and other conditions.
+It is a non-invasive procedure used for the treatment of brain tumors, arteriovenous malformation, and other conditions.

 While the vast majority of patients do not experience side effects, there are a few things you should note.